-Maintaining high levels of security is of upmost importance for the financial sector as they must protect their client’s details.
+Maintaining high levels of security is of utmost priority for financial and professional services companies as they must protect their client’s details.
 Threats to document security can include:

-We work a lot with financial services companies where regulation, security and compliance levels are extremely high.
-Hence, we have strong security tools and policies to comply with their standards.
+90% of our clientele are within financial services, where regulation, security and compliance levels are extremely high.
+We know that it’s more important than ever for clients to trust your company, which is why we employ strong security tools and policies to comply with their standards.

-At UpSlide, we benefit from our Microsoft Gold Partnership to access powerful security software and we develop integrated features to safely manage corporate documents.
+At UpSlide, we’ve maintained our Microsoft Gold Partnership for the past five years, which enables us to access powerful security software and develop integrated features to help clients safely manage corporate documents.

-A study by CloudEntr (“State of SMB Cybersecurity”) revealed that 77% of organizations identified employees as the weakest link for maintaining data and network security.
+But did you know that employees are the weakest link in your security architecture?
 For this reason, strict organizational codes and practices need to be in place to reduce risk.

 The most common document security threats are internal